BigGumie/BigGumie/README.md

 - 👋 Hi, I’m @BigGumie
-- 👀 I’m interested in developing HTML/Javascript
+- 👀 I’m interested in developing HTML/Javascript/Python & C
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on nothing rightnow.
 - 📫 How to reach me @Gumie03 on Twitter